 R13 950.00 (incl.
 VAT).

 Corporate discounts are available for two or more learners.

 Application fee (non-refundable): R450.00 (incl.
 VAT).

 Six instalments: R2 674.00 per month (incl.
 VAT).

 * First debit order will be collected on course start date.
 Remaining debit orders will be collected on the first day of each month.

-For courses with a six-month or longer rollout, the following will apply:
+For all short learning programmes (SLPs) with a seven-month or less rollout period, the following will apply: